Analysis and limitations of modified circuit-to-Hamiltonian constructions: Results and Overview

 The upper bound follows from the operator inequalities $\Pi_\textrm{in} \preceq \mathbbm{1}$ and $\Pi_\textrm{out} \preceq \mathbbm{1}$, and it says that the increase in the ground state energy due to the penalty terms is bounded by the case when all of the frustration is in the system's time register.
 The lower bound states that the UNSAT penalty can be increased either by boosting the spectral gap of the clock Hamiltonian, or by amplifying the overlap of the ground state with the beginning and ending time steps of the computation (i.e.\ modifying the ground state $\ket{\psi_0}$ of $\Hprop$ such that $\bra{\psi_0}\Pin\ket{\psi_0}$ is maximized, and analogously for $\Pout$).
 To see that the overlap with the endpoints of the computation can be made arbitrarily close to one, we prove that it is in fact possible to construct a clock Hamiltonian with an arbitrary distribution as its ground state.

-\begin{lemma} For any probability distribution $\mu$ with support everywhere on its domain $\{0,\ldots,T\}$, there is a choice of coefficients $\{a_t,b_t\}_{t=0}^T$ in \cref{eq:clockham} such that $\Hclock$ is stoquastic and frustration-free and has a ground space spanned by states of the form \cref{eq:weighted} with weights $\psi_t = \sqrt{\mu_t}$. \end{lemma}
+\begin{restatable}{lemma}{mcham} For any probability distribution $\mu$ with support everywhere on its domain $\{0,\ldots,T\}$, there is a choice of coefficients $\{a_t,b_t\}_{t=0}^T$ in \cref{eq:clockham} such that $\Hclock$ is stoquastic and frustration-free and has a ground space spanned by states of the form \cref{eq:weighted} with weights $\psi_t = \sqrt{\mu_t}$. \end{restatable}

-Using \cref{lem:mcham} we exhibit a modified Hamiltonian for a target ground state distribution with $\pi_0,\pi_T\ge1/4$, and show that it has a spectral gap that is $\Omega(T^{-2})$ to establish our first main result; in order to prove it, we use the \emph{geometrical lemma} for modified Feynman Hamiltonians, a by now standard but central proof technique that is used ubiquitously in hardness constructions of the local Hamiltonian problem. \begin{theorem} There is a frustration-free modified circuit Hamiltonian as in \cref{eq:ham} with an UNSAT penalty $E_p(\epsilon, T)$ that is $\Omega((1 - \sqrt{\epsilon})T^{-2})$. \end{theorem}
+Using \cref{lem:mcham} we exhibit a modified Hamiltonian for a target ground state distribution with $\pi_0,\pi_T\ge1/4$, and show that it has a spectral gap that is $\Omega(T^{-2})$ to establish our first main result; in order to prove it, we use the \emph{geometrical lemma} for modified Feynman Hamiltonians, a by now standard but central proof technique that is used ubiquitously in hardness constructions of the local Hamiltonian problem. \begin{restatable}{theorem}{main} There is a frustration-free modified circuit Hamiltonian as in \cref{eq:ham} with an UNSAT penalty $E_p(\epsilon, T)$ that is $\Omega((1 - \sqrt{\epsilon})T^{-2})$. \end{restatable}

 In \cref{sec:padding-ham} we use the geometrical lemma to show that padding the standard circuit-to-Hamiltonian construction with $T$ input and output penalties also achieves an $\Omega(T^{-2})$ scaling of the UNSAT penalty.